ahmed93/OpenCV-Adaptive-Pyramid/README.md

-# OpenCV-Gaussian-Pyramid
+# OpenCV-Adaptive-Pyramid

-rough implementation of the gaussian pyramid in C++
+rough implementation of the Adaptive pyramid in C++